10 signs of a happy cat: How to know if your kitty is content

-There’s nothing better than a happy cat, and while our feline friends may not yet have mastered the art of speaking in a language that we humans can understand, they’re nevertheless constantly communicating with us about how they’re feeling.
+Although our feline friends may not yet have mastered the art of speaking in a language that humans can understand, they constantly communicate with us about their feelings.
+If you pay close attention, you can pick up on this by observing their body language, behavior, feeding patterns and other physical signs.

-Below, you’ll find some of the most common ways that your cat will express to you how happy they are, including playfulness, kneading, and slow blinking.
-If you notice any or all of these behaviors, that’s a good sign that you have a very happy kitty on your hands!
+We’ve rounded up some of the most common ways your cat can express how happy they are, including playfulness, grooming habits and that telltale kneading.
+If you notice any or all of these 17 behaviors and signs, that’s a good indication that you have a very happy kitty on your hands!

 1. They rub up against you